JuBiotech/peak-performance/paper/paper.md

 # Materials and Methods
 ## Implementation
 $\texttt{PeakPerformance}$ is an open source Python package compatible with Windows and Linux/Unix platforms.
-At the time of manuscript submission, it features three modules: pipeline, models, and plotting.
+At the time of manuscript submission, it features three modules: `pipeline`, `models`, and `plotting`.
 Due to its modular design, $\texttt{PeakPerformance}$ can easily be expanded by adding e.g. additional models for deviating peak shapes or different plots.
 Currently, the featured peak models describe peaks in the shape of normal or skew normal distributions, as well as double peaks of normal or skewed normal shape.
 The normal distribution is regarded as the ideal peak shape and common phenomena like tailing and fronting can be expressed by the skew normal distribution [@RN144].
-A third distribution commonly used to describe peak shapes is the exponentially modified Gaussian [@RN153] for which an implementation in $\texttt{PeakPerformance}$ is pending.\\
+A third probability density function commonly used to describe peak shapes is the PDF of the exponentially modified Gaussian [@RN153] for which an implementation in $\texttt{PeakPerformance}$ is pending.\\
 Bayesian inference is conducted utilizing the PyMC package [@RN150] with the external sampler $\texttt{nutpie}$ for improved performance [@nutpie].
 Both model selection and analysis of inference data objects are realized with the ArviZ package [@RN147].
 Since the inference data is stored alongside graphs and report sheets, users may employ the ArviZ package or others for further analysis of the results if necessary.

 ## Validation of $\texttt{PeakPerformance}$
 Several stages of validation were employed to prove the suitability of $\texttt{PeakPerformance}$ for chromatographic peak data analysis.
-The goals were to showcase the efficacy of $\texttt{PeakPerformance}$ utilizing noisy synthetic data, investigate cases where a peak could reasonably be fit with either of the single peak models, and finally use experimental data to compare results obtained with $\texttt{PeakPerformance}$ to those from the commercial vendor software Sciex MultiQuant.
+The goals were to showcase the efficacy of $\texttt{PeakPerformance}$ utilizing noisy synthetic data, to investigate cases where a peak could reasonably be fit with either of the single peak models, and finally to use experimental data to compare results obtained with $\texttt{PeakPerformance}$ to those from the commercial vendor software Sciex MultiQuant.

 For the first test, 500 random data sets were generated with the NumPy random module by drawing from the normal distributions detailed in Table 1 except for the mean parameter which was held constant at a value of 6.
 Subsequently, normally distributed random noise ($\mathcal{N}(0, 0.6)$ or $\mathcal{N}(0, 1.2)$ for data sets with the tag "higher noise") was added to each data point.